 - Have completed both Getting Started with Moodle and Moodle Online Activities and Assignments workshops at CETL before application submission.

 - Propose two sections of the same course to be taught in the same block with their online components on opposite days (e.g., Section 1: face-to-face Tuesday 12:15-1:30 pm, online Thursday; Section 2: face-to-face Thursday 12:15-1:30 pm, online Tuesday).

 - Propose high demand courses that would benefit from multiple sections offered during a single term

 Other time-block configurations may be considered if proposed in complementary pairs.

 Preferable courses include: bottleneck courses, high demand courses, upper division GE, and large lecture sections.
 Courses already approved for the hybrid format will be given priority.

-Department chairs must indicate their intention to schedule the instructor’s redesigned hybrid course(s) in Spring 2018.
+Department chairs must indicate their intention to schedule the instructor’s redesigned hybrid course(s) in Fall 2018.

-The Hybrid Course Development program begins week 3 of Spring Semester 2017.
+The Hybrid Course Development program begins week 4 of Fall Semester 2017.

 Participants must commit to each of the following: